Plain English Summary

 Dr Sara Ryan

-Improving the support for older people with learning disabilities and behaviours that challenge, family and professional carers, and end of life care planning for carers
+Improving the support for older people with learning disabilities and behaviours that challenge others, family and professional carers, and end of life care planning for carers

 To improve support for family (and professional) carers and older people with learning disabilities (aged 40+) with behaviours that challenge others by producing effective and workable recommendations and resources including end of life care planning for carers.